 Seeing the chaos I unintentionally created, I sincerely apologized and quickly crossed to the other side of the street.
 The actors were now taking an unintended break, courtesy of this unsuspecting tourist.
 I look around and understand why a movie is being filmed here.
 Kutna Hora is a delightful medieval time capsule, a time machine transporting you back in time.

-Kutna Hora was one of the three full day trips I took out of Prague.
+Kutna Hora was one of the three day trips I took out of Prague.
 In addition to my adventure visiting Karlštejn castle, a day trip that nearly cost me my life, I also visited Český Krumlov, a spectacular town located in a remote part of the country by the Austrian border.
 I loved it, but going to Český Krumlov on a day trip, instead of staying there overnight, was a mistake.
 I spent good eight hours of my day just getting there and back from Prague resulting in only four hours of rushed sightseeing blitzkrieg.
 Kutna Hora, with its proximity to Prague (only one hour by train) and an abundance of sights, was a great day trip, all way around.

-I spent the rest of my day strolling and admiring the medieval architecture of this charming town, studying the drawings and frescoes depicting miner activities on the walls of St. Barbara church, and trying not to ruin any more movies.
-While Prague is a world-class city and deserves all the hype and visitors it gets, Kutna Hora presents a pleasant and easily doable day trip option for those who have some extra time in the country and desires to venture a little bit off-the-beaten trail.
+I spent the rest of my day strolling and admiring the medieval architecture of this charming town, studying drawings and frescoes depicting miner activities on the walls of St. Barbara church, and trying not to ruin any more movies.
+While Prague is a world-class city and deserves all the hype and visitors it gets, Kutna Hora presents a pleasant and easily doable day trip option for those who have some extra time in the country and desire to venture a little bit off-the-beaten trail.